The Invent To Learn Guide to Block Programming

 For decades, the dream of programming computers without words or the ability to make syntax errors had eluded computer scientists.
 Today, is the dawn of a new era in block programming languages designed for children to learn with, control their world, solve problems, and express themselves.

 We are deliberately rejecting commercial copycats of Scratch with puzzles, tests, scoring, and other mindless school-like activities built-in.
 (Tynker, Hopscotch, Code.org fall in this category) The point of a good programming language is that it should be usable for more than an hour or until your chicken nuggets arrive at Applebees.
-A good programming language has a low threshold and no ceiling.
+A good programming language has a low threshold and no ceiling; perhaps in the words of Scratch creator Mitchel Resnick, “also wide walls.”

 Scratch (Mac, Windows, Linux)

-Scratch 2.0 is the global phenomena designed for kids to remix culture via computer programming.
-Version 2.0 is browser based and features a library of more than 8 million projects you can play, explore, remix, and reuse for your own purposes.
+Scratch is a global phenomena designed for kids to remix culture via computer programming.
+Version 3.0 is browser-based and features a library of more than 45 million projects you can play, explore, remix, and reuse for your own purposes.
 Scratch even translates its language blocks between countless languages.

 Pros: A real programming language with an enormous community built around it.
-Runs in a browser and has two offline editors (versions).
-Great for animation, game design, and storytelling.
-Can be used to program LEGO WeDo robotics sets.
+Runs in a browser, on tablets, phones, and has offline editors.
+Has an extension library that adds new features.
+Great for animation, music, game design, and storytelling.
+Can be used to program LEGO WeDo robotics sets and micro:bits.
 Features are added judiciously and slowly.

 Cons: Intended for children to learn on their own without adult intervention.
 Therefore, the language itself is not as powerful as others (such as SNAP!)
 Not as good for learning powerful mathematical ideas.
 For that MicroWorlds or SNAP! are a better option.
 Features are added judiciously and slowly.